Ketul654/kafka-streams/README.md

 ## About

-This has a few stream applications for different purposes i.e to calculate occurrence of same words from a stream of sentences, what colour is favourite for how many users from a stream of userid and colour, total remaining balance for different users from a stream of transactions etc. More details on how to run these streams are provided in java docs of those streams.
+This application will have samples for different kafka stream concepts.

-This is developed in Java 8 and Kafka Stream 2.7.0
+This will be developed in Java 8 and Kafka Stream 2.7.0

 Kafka cluster is prerequisite to run these applications.
 Follow ```Kafka Cluster Setup``` section to set it up.